vivaria/edisonrul.ing/docs/source/cards/b/battle-of-the-elements.md

 ### Card Rulings

-●“Battle of the Elements” can only be activated if there is at least 1 face-up monster on both sides of the field.
+*   “Battle of the Elements” can only be activated if there is at least 1 face-up monster on both sides of the field.